GVancauwenberghe/gvancauwenberghe.github.io/_teaching/teaching-9.md

 ---
-title: "Nine"
+title: "How free are free data and tools?"
 collection: teaching
-type: "Keynote presentation"
+type: "Training"
-permalink: /teaching/teaching-2
+permalink: /teaching/teaching-9
-venue: "NSDI Georgia, Stakeholder meeting"
+venue: "VLIRUOS-funded Short Training Initiative"
-date: 2024-11-27
+date: 2014-03-31
-location: "Tblisi, Georgia"
+location: "Leuven, Belgium"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.